Rector's Assessor

 Groups the Rector’s Committee works with

 The Rector, Rector’s Assessor, and Rector’s Committee work very closely with a variety of groups and initiatives.
-The Committee collaborates with Union subcommittees, societies, University staff, and individuals to address the various key issues that need to be resolved.
-The Committee also sets up issue-based working groups if they identify policy action gaps, or problems that have remained unaddressed.
-For example, our Committee set up a SGBV Working Group to better support survivors of sexual violence in St Andrews.
+The Committee collaborates with Students' Assocation, Sabbs, subcommittees, societies, University staff, and individuals to address the various key issues that need to be resolved.